loginid1/cognito-lambda/README.md

 # loginid-cognito-lambda

-An integration of Loginid and AWS Cognito authentication with custom authentication Lambdas.
+An integration of Loginid and AWS Cognito custom authentication.

 ## Requirements